 A severe accident at work can keep you away from your job for extended periods of time.
-Work-related accidents often cause not only immense physical pain and suffering, but also psychological pain.
+Work-related accidents often cause not only immense physical pain and suffering but also psychological pain.
 Many workers’ compensation recipients worry that their careers may never be the same.
 As such, the prospect of returning to work after an accident can often be overwhelming and even frightening, as many injured workers don’t know what to expect or whether they’ll be able to perform the duties assigned to them.
-See below for answers to some of the most common questions about returning to work after an injury from an expert New York and Long Island hurt on the job lawyer at our firm.

 When Should I Return to Work?

 The question of when you should return to work depends greatly upon the facts specific to your case.
 In most cases, your doctor should be able to make the most informed decision about your ability to return to work.
 Make sure to talk to your doctor honestly about your conditions and the types of work duties you will be expected to do when you return to work.
 He or she may then provide you with a step-up program or series of milestones to be achieved before you return.
 Following your doctor’s orders will prevent you from rushing your decision and potentially setting back your recovery.

 Understanding What Happens to Your Worker’s Compensation Benefits if You Return to Work in NY

 Workers’ compensation benefits come in two main varieties: medical benefits and lost wage benefits.
 If you return to work and earn as much as you did before your injury, your lost wage benefits will be suspended.
 If you earn less than you did before your injury (for example, if you take on lighter duties or work only part-time), you may still be entitled to a “reduced earnings” benefit to make up for your decreased wages.
 Your medical benefits, however, will not be affected by returning to work.
 Most importantly, you must keep your employer notified about changes in your physical condition that affect your ability to work, including both improvements and setbacks.